A 2Cat-inspired model structure for double categories: Quillen pairs between DblCat , 2Cat , and Cat

-\begin{proof} By \cref{thm:LHrightinduced}, we already have that a $2$-functor $F\colon \A\to \B$ is a biequivalence if and only if $\bbH F\colon \bbH\A \to \bbH\B$ is a double biequivalence.
-It remains to show that $F$ is a cofibration in $\TwoCat$ if and only if $\bbH F$ is a cofibration in $\DblCat$.
-Since $\bbH$ is left Quillen by \cref{QuillenadjHH}, if $F$ is a cofibration, then so is $\bbH F$.

-Now suppose that $\bbH F$ is a cofibration in $\DblCat$; we show that $F$ has the left lifting property with respect to all trivial fibrations in $\TwoCat$.
+It remains to show that if $\bbH F$ is a cofibration, then so is $F$.
+For this, suppose that $\bbH F$ is a cofibration in $\DblCat$; we show that $F$ has the left lifting property with respect to all trivial fibrations in $\TwoCat$.
 Let $P\colon \mathcal X\to \mathcal Y$ be a trivial fibration in $\TwoCat$ and suppose we have a commutative square as below. \begin{tz} \node (A) at (0,0) {$\A$}; \node (B) at (0,-1.5) {$\B$}; \node (A') at (1.5,0) {$\mathcal X$}; \node (B') at (1.5,-1.5) {$\mathcal Y$};

-\draw[->] (A) to node[above,scale=0.8] {$G$} (A'); \draw[->] (A) to node[left,scale=0.8] {$F$} (B); \draw[->] (B) to node[below,scale=0.8] {$H$} (B'); \draw[->] (A') to node[right,scale=0.8] {$P$} (B'); \end{tz} Since $\bbH$ is right Quillen by \cref{thm:LHQuillenadj}, we have that $\bbH P$ is a double trivial fibration.
-Then, as $\bbH F$ is a cofibration, there exists a lift in the diagram below left.
-By the adjunction $\bbH\dashv \bfH$, this corresponds to a lift in the diagram below right, which concludes the proof. \begin{tz} \node (A) at (-.5,0) {$\bbH \A$}; \node (B) at (-.5,-1.5) {$\bbH \B$}; \node (A') at (1.5,0) {$\bbH \mathcal X$}; \node (B') at (1.5,-1.5) {$\bbH \mathcal Y$};
+\draw[->] (A) to node[above,scale=0.8] {$G$} (A'); \draw[->] (A) to node[left,scale=0.8] {$F$} (B); \draw[->] (B) to node[below,scale=0.8] {$H$} (B'); \draw[->] (A') to node[right,scale=0.8] {$P$} (B'); \end{tz} Since $\bbH$ preserves trivial fibrations, we have that $\bbH P$ is a double trivial fibration.
+Then, as $\bbH F$ is a cofibration, there is a lift in the diagram below left.
+By the adjunction $\bbH\dashv \bfH$, this corresponds to a lift in the diagram below right, which concludes the proof.